Regulating Ontario’s electricity and natural gas sectors

 · Experience with TeamMate auditing software is preferred.

-· Working knowledge of regulatory accounting guideline such as the Accounting Procedure Handbook is preferred.
+· Working knowledge of regulatory accounting guideline such as the Accounting Procedure Handbook.

 · Working knowledge of Canadian Auditing Standards and International Financial Reporting Standards (IFRS) is preferred.

-· Experience in a regulated industry or utility sector is considered an asset.
+· Experience in a regulated industry or utility is considered an asset.

 · Demonstrated accountability to produce high-quality work in a timely manner.